Budō: Etymology

 Similarly to budō, bujutsu is a compound of the roots (武, bu) and jutsu (術 or じゅつ), meaning technique.
-Thus, budō is translated as "martial way", or "the way of war" while bujutsu is translated as "science of war" or "martial craft".
-However, both budō and bujutsu are used interchangeably in English with the term "martial arts".
-Budo and bujutsu have quite a delicate difference: whereas bujutsu only gives attention to the physical part of fighting (how to best defeat an enemy), budo also gives attention to the mind and how one should develop oneself.
+Thus, budō is translated in this context and comparison has been translated as "martial way", or "the way of war" while bujutsu is translated as "science of war" or "martial craft".
+However, both budō and bujutsu are used interchangeably in English with the broad term called "martial arts".
+Budo and bujutsu have quite a delicate difference: whereas bujutsu only gives attention to the physical part of fighting (how to best defeat an enemy), budo also gives attention to the mind and how one should cultivate and develop oneself.

 The first significant occurrences of the word budō date back to the Kōyō Gunkan (16th century) when it was used to describe the samurai lifestyle rather than the practice of martial techniques.
 The word was later re-theorized and redefined to the definition we know today, first by Nishikubo Hiromichi and the Dai Nippon Butokukai when the name of their vocational school for martial arts was changed from bujutsu senmon gakkō to budō senmon gakkō; and later by Kanō Jigorō, judo's founder, when he chose to name his art judo instead of jujutsu.